beckyrich/weather/README.md

 - Instead of traditional CSS, I would implement TailwindCSS or Bootstrap
 - Styling still needs to be formatted/aligned more effeciently

+* Started researching adding a satellite view through Google Maps API to the weather app

 ## Resources

 - Stack Overflow- for researching async/await and promises while figuring out error handling